astronomy-commons/lsdb/docs/gettingstarted/installation.rst

     We recommend installing the package inside a virtual environment.

-    To create a fresh environment called `lsdb_env` with conda, type:
+    To create and activate a fresh environment called `lsdb_env` with conda, type:

     .. code-block:: bash